Utility Settings Tab*

 To support EyeOnWater customers, endpoint communication occurs once per weekend day (Saturday and Sunday).
 To optimize performance, the timing of this communication session is determined by the system.

-For ORION Cellular LTE-M endpoints connected to E-Series Ultrasonic meters with integrated valves, following a close command, the endpoint will call in every 2 hours for a period of 5 calendar days.
+For ORION Cellular LTE-M, ORION Cellular C, and ORION Cellular HLA endpoints connected to E-Series Ultrasonic meters with integrated valves, following a close command, the endpoint will call in every 2 hours for a period of 5 calendar days.
 After 5 days (or sooner if the valve is re-opened), the endpoint reverts to its normal call-in schedule.

 (Requires ORION Cellular C endpoints)